simple-crypto/simple-website/sponsors.md

 # Sponsors

 The SIMPLE-Crypto Association is funded by donations from world-class security organisations committed to our missions.
-Our standard sponsorship levels are described next together with a list of public sponsors.
+Our standard (yearly) sponsorship levels are described next together with a list of public sponsors.

 **Sponsorships**